In the United States, the Social Security Administration denies nearly 75% of all disability applications.

 If this happens to you, contact an Arkansas social security disability lawyer at Cottrell Law Office today.
 We help clients navigate the complicated disability application process and strive to obtain the benefits they deserve.

-Why Work With an Arkansas Social Security Disability Lawyer?
+Why Work With Rogers, AR Social Security Disability Lawyer?

 Arkansas Disability Benefits

 There are two different types of disability benefits offered by the Social Security Administration: social security disability insurance and supplemental security income.